Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

 Browser Profile Persistence

-The browser will then remember cookies and sessions—log in once and you’re done.
+This way the browser will remember cookies and sessions—log in once and you're set.

-If empty, you may need to manually copy fonts to a directory Chrome can access.
+If empty, you may need to manually download fonts to a directory accessible by Chrome.

 cat /tmp/chrome.log - Try restarting the browser

-The page may not have finished loading; increase wait time:
+The page may not have finished loading yet—increase the wait time:

-- Let AI check the weather for you and send a screenshot
+- Let AI check the weather for you: Take a screenshot of current weather and send it to you

-- Auto check-in: open the page and click the check-in button daily
+- Auto check-in: Open the webpage daily at scheduled times and click the check-in button

-- Content monitoring: notify you when a page changes
+- Content monitoring: Monitor a webpage for changes and notify you

-- Generate reports: auto-open the admin dashboard and screenshot a daily report
+- Generate reports: Automatically open the admin dashboard and screenshot to create daily reports

 Summary

-This article walked through the complete process of setting up a headless browser for OpenClaw on an ARM64 server.
-Although more involved than simply installing Chrome, the Playwright + CDP combo finally gives us:
+This article detailed the complete process of configuring a headless browser for OpenClaw on ARM64 servers.
+While it's more complex than simply installing Chrome, through the Playwright + CDP combination, we ultimately achieved:

 - ✅ ARM64 compatibility